 Accessing learning support

-When you apply for a course you are encouraged to disclose any disability or learning difficulty on the application form, or as early as possible, so that we can make reasonable adjustments to support you with your studies.
-We will always try to ensure that support is in place before you start your course.
+When you apply for a course you are encouraged to disclose any disability or learning difficulty on the application form, so that we can ensure the appropriate support is in place.

-You may be referred to learning support through your school, tutor, Progress Coach, Senior Tutor or you may self-refer.
+You may be referred to learning support through your school, tutor, Progress Coach or you may self-refer.

 What support do we offer?

-The college offers a variety of additional learning support methods depending upon the individual’s needs.
-We also offer to support students with SEND with their transition into college.
-Support may include:
+The college offers a variety of support depending on the students' needs, as well as supporting SEND students with their transition into college.
+This could include:

-- support in and out of timetabled sessions from experienced Learning Support Assistants and Study Support Mentors
+- Support in and out of timetabled sessions from experienced Learning Facilitators and Progress Coaches

 Exam access arrangements